-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (ASU 2016-13) to require the measurement of expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable forecasts.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses to require the measurement of expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable forecasts.
 The main objective of this ASU is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
-As a result of the Company having elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the Jumpstart Our Business Startups Act of 2021 (JOBS Act), and assuming the Company continues to be considered an emerging growth company, ASU 2016-13 will be effective for the Company on January 1, 2023.
-The Company has not yet determined the potential effects of ASU 2016-13 on its financial statements and disclosures.
+The Company early adopted ASU 2016-13 on January 1, 2022 with no impact on its accumulated deficit, current financial position, results of operations and comprehensive loss or cash flows.